 Recent studies indicate that axonal degeneration, at least in experimental settings, is an active and highly regulated process akin to programmed cell death ('axonal auto-destruction').
 Moreover, it is increasingly realized that axonal maintenance relies not only on neuron-derived provisions but also on trophic support from their enwrapping glia.
 The mechanism for this non-cell-autonomous support function remain unknown, but emerging evidence indicates that it is distinct form the glial role to insulate axons with myelin.
 We are pursuing the intriguing question whether abolished support by aberrant delivery of metabolites and other trophic factors from glia into axons is mechanistically linked to the induction of axonal auto-destruction.
 This concept is supported by our recent finding that metabolic dysregulation exclusively in Schwann cells is sufficient to trigger axon breakdown.

-Dr. Bogdan Beirowski is an Assistant Professor with the Hunter James Kelly Research Institute and in the Department of Biochemistry, Jacobs School of Medicine and Biomedical Sciences, University at Buffalo.
+Dr. Bogdan Beirowski is an Assistant Professor with the Institute for Myelin and Glia Exploration and in the Department of Biochemistry, Jacobs School of Medicine and Biomedical Sciences, University at Buffalo.

-Dr. Elisabetta Babetto is a Research Assistant Professor with the Hunter James Kelly Research Institute and in the Jacobs School of Medicine and Biomedical Sciences, University at Buffalo.
+Dr. Elisabetta Babetto is a Research Assistant Professor with the Institute for Myelin and Glia Exploration and in the Jacobs School of Medicine and Biomedical Sciences, University at Buffalo.

 The long-term maintenance of a healthy neuronal population with their intricate wiring is a formidable challenge.
 Neurons are unable to restore their number by cell division after an insult, and are particularly susceptible to injury due to their peculiar cytoarchitecture with meter-long axons.